DJDanl/cpp-docs.pt-br/docs/standard-library/locale-functions.md

 ### <a name="parameters"></a>Parâmetros

-`Loc` A localidade a ser testado para a presença de uma faceta.
+*Loc* a localidade a ser testado quanto à presença de uma faceta.

 ### <a name="return-value"></a>Valor de retorno